Dangerous Goods Policy

 Customers must attach the appropriate hazmat label when returning the item.

-- Limited Quantity (LQ): Items in small enough amounts to qualify for relaxed regulations require the diamond symbol label.
+- Limited Quantity (LQ): Items in small enough amounts to qualify for relaxed regulations.
+These require the diamond symbol label.

 - Lithium Batteries: Must follow specific regulations and include proper labeling.